todrobbins/ship-brooklyn/bibliography.md

 - Carter, Kate B., comp.
 "The Mormons in California." _In Heart Throbs of the West_, vol. 7, pp. 389-432.
 Salt Lake City: Daughters of the Utah Pioneers, 1946.

- -.
+- Carter, Kate B., comp.
 "The Ship _Brooklyn_ Saints."
 In Our Pioneer Heritage, vol. 3, pp. 473—587.
 Salt Lake City: Daughters of the Utah Pioneers, 1960.

 - Christian, Lewis Clark.
 "Mormon Foreknowledge of the West." _Brigham Young University Studies_ 21 (Fall 1981): 403-15.